jaredpar/jaredpar.github.io/_posts/2006-04-13-follow-up-pinvoke-with-32-and-64-bit.md

 ---
 layout: post
 ---
-Recently after I made my original post titled ???PInvoke with 32 and 64 bit???, a developer emailed me.
+Recently after I made my original post titled 'PInvoke with 32 and 64 bit', a developer emailed me.
 They pointed out that there is an internal structure that dynamically resizes based on the architecture; IntPtr.
 IntPtr will be size of the native chip pointer value.
 So for values like size_t that map to